cylc/cylc-doc/src/workflow-design-guide/general-principles.rst

 Job Submission Retries
 ^^^^^^^^^^^^^^^^^^^^^^

-When submitting jobs to a remote host, use a platform with job submission retries to automatically resubmit tasks in the event of network outages.
+When submitting jobs to a remote host, use job submission retries to automatically resubmit tasks in the event of network outages.

-.. include:: ../reference/config/user-platform-warning.rst

 Note that this is distinct from job retries for job execution failure (just below).